jensrott/1718_mobdev-1_03/README.md

 * Can't register.
 * Like system doesn't add up correctly.
 * Incorrect paths in the distribution version.
+SVG's aren't visible.

 # To use the app